kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/Supported_Devices.md

-This article lists איק devices that are supported for standalone players.
+This article lists the devices that are supported for standalone players.

 ## Mobile Graded Support Matrix